SufyanAsghar66/mlops-assignment-1/README.md

 Hyperparameters used: kernel="linear", probability=True, random_state=42

 These models give a mix of linear, ensemble, and kernel-based approaches so we can compare behavior and robustness.

-Model training & comparison (step-by-step)

-Data split

-Split the Iris data into train and test sets using 80% train / 20% test.

-Use random_state=42 and stratify=y to keep class balance.

-Train each model

-Fit each model on the training set using the hyperparameters above.

-Evaluate

-On the test set compute:

-Accuracy

-Precision (macro)

-Recall (macro)

-F1-score (macro)

-Also create a confusion matrix for each model.

-Save outputs

-Save each trained model to the /models folder (e.g., models/LogisticRegression.pkl).

-Save a comparison table CSV to results/model_comparison.csv with columns: Model, Accuracy, Precision, Recall, F1-Score.

-Save per-model plots (confusion matrix and performance bar chart) to results/.

-Compare & select best model

-Primary selection metric: Accuracy on the test set.

-Tie-breaker: F1-score (macro) if accuracies are equal.

-The selected model is the one to register / use for deployment.

 ## MLflow Logging Screenshots